Amazon decision holds broad political ramifications

 She went even further, blasting Sen. Todd Kaminsky (D-Long Beach), dean of the Long Island Senate Democrats.
 Lever said he should have fought for the Amazon deal and instead “cowered when he should have shown courage.”

-The anger follows a six-week stretch where Democrats worked together in Albany to enact a slew of major laws.
+The anger follows a six-week stretch in which Democrats worked together in Albany to enact a slew of major laws.

 A day after the announcement, the governor’s office sought to pin all the blame on Senate Democrats.
 “Everyone who supported the project knows who killed it,” the Cuomo official said, referring to Senate Democrats.
 “They overplayed their hand and Amazon walked away.”